 Money Makes Sense

-Teach financial literacy skills to people supported by AHRC who need to understand how to save
+Teach financial literacy skills to people supported by AHRC NYC who need to understand how to save

-Volunteers are part of an arts related workshop and are paired with adults supported by AHRC to create all types of art projects.
+Volunteers are part of an arts-related workshop and are paired with adults supported by AHRC NYC to create all types of art projects.
 These workshops allow people to express themselves creatively-helping them to realize new strengths and develop a greater sense of dignity and independence.

 Gardening Renovation and Upkeep